SevenTV/Extension/README.md

 The build files will be located in the `dist/` folder: add this folder as an unpacked extension via the chrome extensions page.

+#### Working Locally (Windows)
+If you're using Windows, there are some additional steps you'll need to take before you can build and run the extension.
+Here's what you need to do:

+Execute Powershell as administrator.

+Run the following command: `wsl --install`

+After restarting, open your Linux shell and run the following commands:

+-   `sudo apt-get install gcc g++ make`
+-   `curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -`
+-   `sudo apt-get install -y nodejs`
+-   `curl -sL https://dl.yarnpkg.com/debian/pubkey.gpg | gpg --dearmor | sudo tee /usr/share/keyrings/yarnkey.gpg >/dev/null`
+-   `echo "deb [signed-by=/usr/share/keyrings/yarnkey.gpg] https://dl.yarnpkg.com/debian stable main" | sudo tee /etc/apt/sources.list.d/yarn.list`
+-   `sudo apt-get update && sudo apt-get install yarn`

+Now that you have the dependencies installed, you can get the extension to work locally by following these steps:

+-   Clone the repo: `git clone git@github.com:SevenTV/Extension.git`
+-   Install dependencies: `make deps`
+-   Run `yarn start`

+The extension will now be compiled into its initial bundle, which may take up to twenty seconds.
+In dev mode, it is configured to connect to the vite server, which will start right after the bundle is complete.

+The build files will be located in the `dist/` folder: add this folder as an unpacked extension via the chrome extensions page.

 #### Extension Loader

 This repository is adapted as a BrowserExtension.
 It uses a `manifest.json` and the [Extension API](https://developer.chrome.com/docs/extensions/reference/) to run inside a browser.